BeBaxxter/liqui-Planner/README.md

 # NickelDuck - A Javascript Liquidplanner
-Simple Liquiplanner for learning Javascript.
+Simple Liquiplanner to teach myself Javascript.
+Its nothing more...

 # Credits
 HTML / CSS template from https://github.com/RubenWinkler.